Homer Alone: Reception

 In its original airing on February 6, 1992, on Fox during February sweeps, the episode acquired a 14.2 Nielsen rating and was viewed in approximately 13.08 million homes.
 It finished 25th in the ratings for the week of February 3–9, 1992, up from the season's average rank of 37th.
 The Simpsons was the highest rated show on Fox that week.

 Since airing, the episode has received generally positive reviews from critics.
-The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Warren Martyn and Adrian Wood, wrote, "After the first few minutes, this episode becomes less about Marge than the family's reliance on her.
+The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Gary Russell and Gareth Roberts, wrote, "After the first few minutes, this episode becomes less about Marge than the family's reliance on her.
 Bart and Lisa's torturous time at Patty and Selma's is wonderful ... but it's Homer losing Maggie, and working out what to tell Marge upon her return, that provides the best jokes."

 DVD Movie Guide's Colin Jacobson felt that the episode "comes close to finding the series in a rut, as it sort of offers another iteration of the 'Homer's a bad father' theme.
 However, the emphasis on Marge's issues makes it different, and it's also fun to see life at Patty and Selma's place.
 It's another solid show."
 Nate Meyers of Digitally Obsessed rated the episode a 3 (of 5), writing "The episode serves only to demonstrate what is already obvious: that Marge holds the family together.
 It's entertaining to see Homer struggle with the most basic of parenting skills, but this happens at the expense of all the other episodes this season that show him to be a good father (albeit flawed).
 Still, it's nice to see Marge get her own show."